matthewmayer/more-awesome-npm-cli/docs/content/cli-commands/npm-config.md

 ### Description

-npm gets its config settings from the command line, environment variables, `npmrc` files, and in some cases, the `package.json` file.
+npm gets its config settings from the command line, environment variables, `npmrc` files, and in some cases, the `package: An Amazing Project.json` file.

 See [npmrc](/configuring-npm/npmrc) for more information about the npmrc files.